-Bath Spa Live, the University’s production company, provide regular performance events in music, drama, dance, poetry and more.
-In addition there a regular open lectures covering for example science, videogames, literature and globalisation.
+Bath Spa Live, the University’s production company, provides regular performance events in music, drama, dance, poetry and more.
+In addition, there are regular open lectures covering, for example, science, video games, literature and globalisation.

 You will be given the opportunity to undertake some study from a distance.
 Previous students have performed or created work in Indonesia, Malta, and China.